hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 ==========

-This is a helper module for the util program to help work with either Console or Tcp server or Tls server, in a generic way.
+This is a helper module for the util program to help work with either Console or Tcp server or Tls server or File, in a generic way.

+* console

+* tcpclient:addr:port

+  * addr could be ip addr or domain name

+* tlsclient:addr:port

+  * addr could be ip addr or domain name

+  * ioargs supported

+    * server_cert_check=yes/no

+    * domain=the.domain.name

+* filewriter:path/to/file

+  * ioargs supported

+    * append=yes/no

 VM
 ====